gperdrizet/llm_detector/README.md

 ## 6. About the author

 My name is Dr. George Perdrizet, I am a biochemistry & molecular biology PhD seeking a career step from academia to professional data science and/or machine learning engineering.
-This project was conceived from the scientific literature and built solo over the course of a few weeks - I strongly believe that I have a ton to offer the right organization.
+This project was conceived from the scientific literature and built solo over the course of a few weeks - I strongly believe that I have a lot to offer the right organization.
 If you or anyone you know is interested in an ex-researcher from University of Chicago turned builder and data scientist, please reach out, I'd love to learn from and contribute to your project.

 - **Email**: <hire.me@perdrizet.org>
 - **LinkedIn**: [linkedin.com/gperdrizet](https://www.linkedin.com/in/gperdrizet/)

 ## 7. Disclaimer

-Malone is an experimental research project meant for educational, informational and entertainment purposes only.
-Any predictions made are inherently probabilistic in nature and subject to stochastic errors.
-Text classifications, no matter how high or low the reported probability, should never be interpreted as proof of authorship or the lack thereof in regard to any text submitted for analysis.
+Agatha is an experimental research project meant for educational, informational and entertainment purposes only.
+All predictions are probabilistic in nature and subject to stochastic errors.
+Text classifications, no matter how high or low the reported probability, should not be interpreted as definitive proof of authorship or a lack thereof.